 $8 million invested in Harry Winston (HWD):

-2. Tom Cruise & Katie Holmes — $20 million Gulfstream jet
+2. Tom Cruise and Katie Holmes: $20 Million Gulfstream Jet

 The manufacturer of the jet, Gulfstream Aerospace Corp., is a subsidiary of General Dynamics Corp.
 (GD).
 General Dynamics, founded in 1899 and based in Virginia, is an aerospace and defense company.

-In what may surprise some folks, the German car company Volkswagen AG (VLKAY) owns the luxury Bentley brand.
-The British automaker isn’t the only luxury automaker VW owns: It also owns Lamborghini and — higher-end, if not luxury — Audi.
+In what might surprise some folks, the German car company Volkswagen AG (VLKAY) owns the luxury Bentley brand.
+The British automaker isn’t the only luxury automaker VW owns: It also owns Lamborghini, Bugatti, Porsche and — higher-end, if not luxury — Audi.

 $340,000 invested in Volkswagen (VLKAY):

-Constellation Brands produces and markets alcoholic beverages (wines, spirits, beer) in the U.S. and internationally.
+Constellation Brands produces and markets alcoholic beverages in the U.S. and internationally.
 Its wine labels include Robert Mondavi, Clos du Bois, Blackstone, Estancia, Arbor Mist, Toasted Head, Simi, Black Box, Ravenswood, Rex Goliath, Kim Crawford, Franciscan Estate, Wild Horse, Ruffino, Nobilo, Mount Veeder, Inniskillin and Jackson-Triggs brands.
-The company was founded in 1945 and is based in New York State.
+The company was founded in 1945 and is based in New York.

 London-based Diageo, founded in 1886, also produces and markets spirits, beer and wine.
 Its beverage portfolio is heavily slanted toward spirits and beer, rather than wine.
-Some of its better know brands include Johnnie Walker Scotch whiskey, Seagram’s 7 Crown whiskey, Smirnoff vodka, Baileys Irish Cream liqueur and Guinness stout.
+Some of its better-know brands include Johnnie Walker, Seagram’s 7 Crown, Smirnoff Vodka, Baileys Irish Cream Liqueur and Guinness Stout.

 $52,000 invested in Constellation Brands (STZ):